Primordial non-Gaussianity with Angular correlation function: Integral constraint and validation for DES: Conclusions

 We remarked on the importance of the integral constraint condition, an observational constraint that appears due to the limited volume observed by surveys and the fact that we estimated the mean number density from them.
 This condition is essential because of the $\fnl$ effect in the 2-point correlation at large scales and the divergent behaviour of the power spectrum at $k\to0$ (see Eq.\ref{eq:bias_fnl}).
 We impose the integral constraint condition on our theoretical model and show that it can be corrected by a constant.

 We tested the model with the integral constraint correction against the \goliat simulations with non-Gaussian initial conditions.
 We showed how the integral constraint is a crucial element in avoiding biased $\fnl$ values.
-We showed that ignoring the integral constraint gives very biased PNG constrains, $\fnl = -2.8\pm1.0$ $(\fnl=-10.3\pm1.5)$, whereas we recover the fiducial value $\fnl=100$ $(\fnl=-100)$, within $1\sigma$, when correcting for the integral constraint: $\fnl=97.4\pm3.5$ $(\fnl=-95.2\pm5.4)$.
-We confirmed importance of the integral constraint for simulations with $\fnl=100$ and $\fnl=-100$.
+We showed that ignoring the integral constraint gives very biased PNG constraints, $\fnl = -2.8\pm1.0$ $(\fnl=-10.3\pm1.5)$, whereas we recover the fiducial value $\fnl=100$ $(\fnl=-100)$, within $1\sigma$, when correcting for the integral constraint: $\fnl=97.4\pm3.5$ $(\fnl=-95.2\pm5.4)$.
+We confirmed the importance of the integral constraint for simulations with $\fnl=100$ and $\fnl=-100$.

 We used the ICE-COLA mocks to validate and test the robustness of the pipeline against different analysis choices when measuring $\fnl$.
 We showed that fixing the integral constraint (Eq.(\ref{eq:ic_thetamax})) improves the accuracy in the value of $\fnl$, correcting for a $\Delta \fnl\sim7$ deviation with respect to the fiducial value when not including it.
 Furthermore, we showed that going to large angular scales of $\theta_{\rm max}=20$ improves the $\fnl$ precision by $\sim11\%$.
 In addition, we showed that not including the BAO damping can introduce a slight bias of $\Delta \fnl\sim 2$.
 Also, our results prove to be robust against changes in the choice of covariance matrices and the choice of angular binning.
+Using a theory-data vector with $\fnl=100$ ($\fnl=-100$) with IC based on ICE-COLA cosmology, area, and n(z), we also checked the importance of the integral constraint when having the realistic case of a DES-Y3-like survey.
+We found a $\Delta \fnl\sim23$ ($\Delta \fnl\sim15$) deviation when not using the integral constraint in our theoretical modelling.